In-Plane Anisotropy-Driven Directional Charge Transport in van der Waals p-n Heterojunction: Computational details

 \section{Computational details}

-First principle Density functional theory (DFT) calculations were performed using Vienna Ab initio Simulation Package (VASP) \cite{VASP1,VASP2} to study the structural, electronic and optical properties of bulk GeS.
+First principles density functional theory (DFT) calculations were performed using Vienna Ab initio Simulation Package (VASP) \cite{VASP1,VASP2} to study the structural, electronic and optical properties of bulk GeS.
 Projector-augmented-wave (PAW) pseudopotential was employed to describe electron-ion interaction.
 Generalized gradient approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) \cite{PBE} functional was considered to incorporate the exchange-correlation effects.
-The plane wave kinetic energy cut-off was set to 400 eV.
+The band gap underestimation by the traditional PBE method in 2D materials lead us to employ the Heyd–Scuseria–Ernzerhof (HSE06) hybrid functional for a more accurate determination of the band gap of GeS.
 The lattice parameters and the atomic coordinates were optimized until the Hellmann-Feynman residual forces were less than 0.001 eV/{\AA} per atom, and total energy difference criterion for convergence of electronic self-consistent calculations was set to 10$^{-6}$ eV.
-For structural relaxations and density of states calculations a $4\times 6\times 6$ and $8\times 12\times 12$ k-point mesh generated according to the Monkhorst-Pack scheme \cite{MP-scheme}, respectively, were employed to sample the irreducible Brillouin zone.
+The cutoff energy for the plane-wave expansion was set to be 600 eV with a $4\times 10\times 8$ k-point mesh generated according to the Monkhorst-Pack scheme \cite{MP-scheme}.
 To incorporate the optical anisotropy, absorption spectra were simulated in DFT framework implementing VASPKIT code \cite{VASPKIT}.
 To visualize the crystal structures VESTA software \cite{VESTA} was used.
+For GeS/MoS$_2$ heterostructure the plane wave cut-off energy was set to be 600 eV with a $6\times 6\times 1$ k-point mesh.
+A vacuum layer of 15 {\AA} was employed to eliminate spurious interactions between adjacent layers.